T0mmmm/KeepIT/README.md

 # KeepIT
-Simple C# application that store the passwords and emails in encryption method.
+Is simple C# application that store the passwords and emails in encryption method.